 Piri Piri really does have great flavours.
 It’s got chillies, paprika, cumin, oregano, basil and about a million other ingredients.
 You could just as easily make it yourself and adjust flavours according to taste buds.
 But sometimes, it is just as easy to buy the little spice bottle.

 Okay here are a few time saving tips to help along the way.
 I had these on the table in under 30 minutes from start to finish. the kitchen looked like a bomb exploded but that’s life.

 That just about sums up the tacos.
+Serve some Mexican Style Rice on the side and you’re all set.
 Happy cooking!

 For the chicken: